zinzin186/Parchment/README.md

 }
 ```

-Then you need set the `dataSource` property and select the initial item:
+Then you need to set the `dataSource` property and select the initial item:

 ```Swift
 let pagingViewController = PagingViewController()